bitctrl/de.bsvrz.dua.guete/README.txt

 Disclaimer
 ==========

-Segment 4 Datenübernahme und Aufbereitung (DUA), SWE 4.11 Güteberechnung Copyright (C) 2007 BitCtrl Systems GmbH
+Segment 4 DatenÃ¼bernahme und Aufbereitung (DUA), SWE 4.11 GÃ¼teberechnung Copyright (C) 2007 BitCtrl Systems GmbH

 This program is free software; you can redistribute it and/or modify it under